omnisend/wp-omnisend-contact-form-7/omnisend-for-contact-form-7/readme.txt

 = Where can I find Omnisend Privacy Policy? =
 Read Omnisend [Terms of Use](https://www.omnisend.com/privacy/)

+= How can I report security bugs?
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/omnisend-for-contact-form-7)

 == Screenshots ==

 1. Build beautiful campaigns using our email templates